iinsertNameHere/catnap-docs/docs/src/Setup/Installation.md

 ```shell
 nim install
 ```
-This will autommaticly build catnip and install it inside of your `/usr/local/bin` folder.
+This will automatically build catnip and install it inside of your `/usr/local/bin` folder.

 > **IMPORTANT**:
 > For the default icons to work, make sure you set a [NerdFont](https://www.nerdfonts.com/) as you terminal font.